CQ/CE Publishing Project Director(s)

 CQ Rolling Edition—our new open access blog format.
 Launched during the shelter-at-home phase of the Covid-19 pandemic, CQ RE is dedicated to the creative practice and embodied discourse of dancers meeting the challenges of a pervasive Unknown.
 Publishing submissions as they come, it is a place to share ideas, resources, questions, initiatives, and concerns as they emerge in our imaginations and our lives.

 CQ Unbound has been the online wing of CQ dance journal since 2008.
-Exclusively for subscribers, it contains original writings and full transcripts of print interviews that extend the content of the print journal.
+Exclusively for subscribers through 2020, it opened to public access on January 1, 2021.
+CQ Unbound contains original writings and full transcripts of print interviews that extend the content of the print journal.
 These in-depth articles offer a rare inside look at the thoughts, practices, and creative processes of contemporary dance and movement artists.
-In 2020, our Unbound publication schedule shifted to year-round, with greatly expanded content.

 See our Submission Guidelines here.

-Founded in 1975, Contact Quarterly began as a forum for discussion of the emerging dance form Contact Improvisation (CI).
+Founded in 1975 as the Contact Newsletter, Contact Quarterly began as a forum for discussion of the emerging dance form Contact Improvisation (CI).
 Serving as a meeting ground for a growing international network of dance improvisers, CQ quickly grew to include writings and interviews on postmodern and contemporary experimental dance, somatic movement practices, improvisational dance, mixed-abilities dance, teaching methods, creative process, and performance.

 We invite you to participate in the dialogue that is CQ.
 See how by clicking through our website.
-You can access samples of articles from our print journal on CQ Article Gallery, and see listings of dance & improvisation resources worldwide on our Dance Map Directory.
+You can access samples of articles from our print journal on CQ Article Gallery.
+In 2021, we will begin our transition to become a Resource-Archive Site, with the full contents of our print issues accessible in digital form, and much more.
+Please stayed tuned by joining our mailing list.

 |Current Issue||Article Gallery||CQ Unbound|